 The club introduced two women's teams at the top level of club competition in 2012 and a third team made its debut in 2015.
 They play a mix of one-day (limited over) and Twenty20 matches, and play for premierships in both formats of the game.

 View week-by-week results, ladders and news at melbourne.vic.cricket.com.au.

 The MCC has historically been one of the stronger performing men's clubs in Victorian Premier Cricket with a rich history of premiership success across all four grades.

-A First XI premiership in 2009/10 broke the men’s 12-year drought and that was quickly followed up with another in 2012/13, a year that brought phenomenal success.
-The then captain-coach Andrew Kent led the club to the First and Third XI premiership and the J.A.
-Seitz Club Championship, as well as First, Second and Third XI one-day flags and First and Third XI Twenty20 titles.
+A First XI premiership in 2009/10 broke the men’s 12-year drought and that was followed up with another in 2012/13, a year that brought phenomenal success.
+The then captain-coach Andrew Kent led the club to the First and Third XI premierships, the Club Championship, as well as First, Second and Third XI one-day flags and First and Third XI Twenty20 titles.